 THE STORIES BEHIND THE PAINTINGS

-Through Anjan's photos I am artistically again on a journey through India and feel as connected to the people there as I did back then.
+Through Anjan's photos, I embark on an artistic journey through India once again, feeling as intimately connected to its people as I did all those years ago.

 Here you can check the availability of the works from the India Series: